MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 - Installation steps
 - An inventory of what's installed

-> [!Note]
-> Python support is new and there are a few limitations in remote computing scenarios.
-1) Remote execution is not supported on Windows or Linux.
-2) Remote compute contexts must be Spark or SQL Server.
-In computing that is local to the machine, there are no limitations.

 ## System and setup requirements

 + Operating system must be a [supported version of 64-bit Linux](r-server-install-supported-platforms.md).